 It's the most popular time.
 Visit http://www.leafpeepers.com/contents.htm (and other similar sites) to check the exact timing for peak colors.

 If you don't mind the cold and prepare yourself properly, winter offer some unique chances to capture snow and ice photos.
 You get enhanced views through the leafless trees in April, massive amounts of green everywhere in late May.

 The Summers are hot and humid and the trails are more heavily traveled both by day hikers and by through hikers.

 After snowmelt or big rain storms you have opportunities to capture overflowing creeks and small waterfalls.

 Warning: check hunting season dates with Loyalsock State Forest: 570-946-4049.

-Many of the early photos were overexposed, because I did not fully understand the settings on this particular digital camera.
+Many of the early photos I took were overexposed, because I did not fully understand the settings on this particular digital camera.
 We had hiked up a steep slope to the breathtaking view provided by Smith's Knob.

 I had my subject stand in the sunlight, so that he and the distant valley behind him received equal light from the sun.
 My wife's Canon Powershot camera was set on shutter priority, but somehow had been set to add 2 stops of exposure.

 This resulted in blown away highlights and weird color shifts that I couldn't even improve in Adobe Lightroom.
 Fortunately, I often look at the camera's histogram to check for proper exposure.
 I was able to set the camera properly for the remainder of our Loyalsock hiking adventure.